unclealex72/flac-manager/README.md

 It can do the following:

 * ensure FLAC files are named consistently,
-* encode FLAC files into M4A files, making sure album artwork is copied over and
+* encode FLAC files into M4A and MP3 files, making sure album artwork is copied over and
-* synchronise external M4A devices for one or more users.
+* synchronise external M4A and MP3 devices for one or more users.

 ## Basic Usage

 The FLAC manager requires that all FLAC files are stored under one directory that is made read-only.
 FLAC files can be _checked out_ into a staging directory where they can be changed and then _checked in_.
 New FLAC files can be added to the repository by ripping them into the staging directory.
-Each FLAC file is encoded into an M4A file when it is checked in to an encoded directory and is also symbolically linked from the devices directory for each user who owns the file.
+Each FLAC file is encoded into an M4A file and an MP3 file when it is checked in to an encoded directory and is also symbolically linked from the devices directory for each user who owns the file.